eklem/eklem-headline-parser/README.md

 The parser is language agnostic, but for better accuracy, you should use the [stopword](https://www.npmjs.org/package/stopword) module to obtain only the words that are not stopwords.
 For this to happen, you need to define which langauge is used in the text analyzed.

 Some things to note: The module will not count partial appearances of keywords, or compounded keywords.
 For instance, if one of your headline keywords is ['china'], then neither "China", "china's" or "Indochina" will be counted as an appearance of that keyword.
-Additionally, unless the `args` object is supplied with  a `return_changed_case: false` parameter, the module will count only the lowercase appearances of the word.